What is the spinal cord?

 Why would spinal cord injury cause infertility?

 Your reproductive organs also receive signals from, and send signals to, your brain.
 These signals are necessary for normal sexual and reproductive function.
-If a spinal cord injury damages these nerves, then the injury can cause infertility.
+If an injury happens and the nerves in the spinal cord are damaged, the relation between sperm production and spinal cord could lead to infertility.
 There are many factors that can influence whether or not a spinal cord injury is causing infertility.
 In some cases, a neurologist or neurosurgeon may need to help your doctor determine if your injury is contributing to infertility.

 How does spinal cord injury impact a man’s fertility?